 3. MATERIAL CONTRACTS INVOLVING DIRECTORS' AND MAJOR SHAREHOLDERS'

-For the financial year ended 31 March 2024, no contract of a material nature was entered into or subsisted between the Company and its Directors or major shareholders.
+For the financial year ended 31 March 2025, no contract of a material nature was entered into or subsisted between the Company and its Directors or major shareholders save and except for the following:.